itcourseinnepal/BCA-IN-Nepal/readme.md

 - Depends upon skill
 - Starting From 16,000 to 1,00,000 or even +

-### Best Part of BIT
-- Easy and starts from very basic
-- More practical
-- High growth rate

 ### Final Year Project
 - Real-world IT project